 All investments involve risks, including possible loss of principal.
-International investments are subject to special risks, including currency fluctuations and social, economic and political uncertainties, which could increase volatility.
-These risks are magnified in emerging markets.
-To the extent the Fund invests in companies in a specific country or region, the Fund may experience greater volatility than a fund that is more broadly diversified geographically.
+Small- and mid-cap stocks involve greater risks and volatility than large-cap stocks.
 The manager may consider environmental, social and governance (ESG) criteria in the research or investment process; however, ESG considerations may not be a determinative factor in security selection.
 In addition, the manager may not assess every investment for ESG criteria, and not every ESG factor may be identified or evaluated.
-These and other risks are discussed in the Fund's prospectus.
+The Fund's prospectus also includes a description of the main investment risks.